zhin327/100-days-Zachery-Log/README.md

 1/19/2022 Day 10 - Finished Coding the PacMan Project, Focused on learning, .contains, and moving through .CurrentIndex, to ensure the project would run correctly, A start game and an End Game function were added to, ofcourse, Start and end the game.
 I will be Updating Pac-Man more as I learn new skills through javaScript.
 Project Name "PacMan"

 1/20/2022 Day 11 - Started learning about API's and how to integrate them into Javascript.

+1/21/2022 Day 12 - Forgot to update this, So today is actually day 13, updating day 12.
+Worked more on API's and how the "fetch" command works to bring API's onboard our Javascript.

+1/23/2022 Day 13 - Working toward building 3 API type projects, Gives great experience and helps later when we need to use API's within our programs.